 Feedback from meetings with Scarf (who run the Home Energy Scotland programme in our area), and from Climate Ready Aberdeenshire is that this approach is heading in the right direction, and that Daviot could become a potential pilot programme for such a scheme, and possibly attract the grants and funding required.

-Retrofitting Daviot Community’s homes will be a huge undertaking, so there are currently applications placed with multiple grants schemes and enquiries with retrofit organisations in order to fund a feasibility study of this project.
+Retrofitting Daviot Community’s homes will be a huge undertaking, so there are currently applications placed with multiple grants schemes and enquiries with retrofit organisations in order to fund feasibility work for this project.